wonganijiya55-arch/ICESWEBSITE/README.md

 ---

-> “Engineering is not just about building structures or financial gains — it’s about ideas that improve lives, serve society, and inspire innovation.”
+> “Engineering is not just about building structures or financial gains — it’s about ideas that improve lives And serve society”

 ---